AC-max-z/selenium-ui-tests-demo/README.md

 That's about it.
 Thanks.
 Bye.
 Have a nice life/everything else.

-## P.S.
-Never actually use this shit.
-Better stick with your Playwright or whatever.
-Or, better yet, find a better job/career/the thing you do with your limited time in this universe in this timespan you are entrapped in.
-Anyway, you do you, you surely know better...
-And don't let the bastards get to you.
-Or do.
-If you feel like.

-:frog::frog::frog::frog:
-:rocket::rocket::rocket::rocket:

 ## TLDR:
 Data-driven :rocket:, cross-browser :rocket:, concurrent/parallel :rocket:, "scalable" :frog: UI tests project skeleton sample with:
 * [x] raw [Selenium](https://www.selenium.dev/),